-Important If you install the AppleShare IP Mail Server on more than one computer (which requires the purchase of an additional copy of AppleShare IP), you need to coordinate the flow of mail among all of the computers that provide mail service.
-Depending on your network configuration, you may also need to set up the Mail Server so that it forwards or relays mail to other servers.
+If you install the AppleShare IP Mail Server on more than one computer (which requires the purchase of an additional copy of AppleShare IP), you need to coordinate the flow of mail among all of the computers that provide mail service.
 Be sure to review mail service and mail forwarding in the Mail Server section of AppleShare IP Help after you've completed this chapter.
 You should also review your license agreement.